Create a design copy

 Create the front and blog pages and any other necessary pages

 The Avenue design is intended to have a static front page and separate blog page to display your posts.
-If you don’t already have these pages, you will want to go to the “Pages > Add new” area in WordPress and create two new WordPress pages, “Home” and “Blog” (or whatever you would like to title the pages).
+These pages were created for you automatically if you choose that option during the creation of the design.
+If that’s you, skip to creating some blog posts or customizing the front page.
+If you did not choose to have that done and if you don’t already have these pages, you will want to go to the “Pages > Add new” area in WordPress and create two new WordPress pages, “Home” and “Blog” (or whatever you would like to title the pages).

 Be aware that the design is also intended to operate as a single page site whereby the menu links scroll the user to specific sections right on the front page.
 If you like this behavior, then no other pages should really need to be created at this time.
 However, if you prefer to change the design’s behavior so that the menu links go to separate, standalone pages, you will want to create these additional pages in the “Pages > Add new” area of WordPress as well.

 Once your pages are created and published, go view the site and launch the Visual Builder by clicking the “Customize” link in the top WordPress admin bar.
 When launched, navigate to the Layouts area.
 Here you will set the front page and blog posts page to the “Home” and “Blog” pages you just created.